 \section{One-table result: Proof of Theorem~\ref{thm:cv_gen}}

 The proof of Theorem~\ref{thm:cv_gen} is done in two steps.
-Firstly, in Subsection~\ref{sub:local} we prove convergence of $\Gamma_t$ \eqref{eq:Gamma} on the space of measures on
+Firstly, in Subsection~\ref{sub:local} we prove convergence of $\Gamma_t$ (see~\eqref{eq:Gamma}) on the space of measures on

 Note that this differs from the claim of Theorem~\ref{thm:cv_gen}, where convergence is on the space of measures on the space $\mathcal S$ which differs from $\mathcal W$ at the endpoints of several of the intervals.
-Secondly, in Subsection~\ref{sub:young_and_unfit}, we prove that young tables ($\tau_i\gg u_t$) as well as unfit tables ($W_i-v_t\ll w_t$) are both too small to contribute to the limit.
+Secondly, {\cec and this is the most difficult part of the proof}, in Subsection~\ref{sub:young_and_unfit}, we prove that young tables ($\tau_i\gg u_t$) as well as unfit tables ($W_i-v_t\ll w_t$) are both too small to contribute to the limit.
 This allows us to `close the brackets' in the first two coordinates of \eqref{eq:defW}; in doing so however, the mass corresponding to tables that do not contribute to the limit instead `escapes' to $-\infty$ in the third coordinate.
 We thereby transfer the convergence on $\mathcal W$ to convergence on $\mathcal S$.